-The current State sales and use tax rate is 6.0%, having been temporarily increased from 5% for the period July 1, 2003 through June 30, 2005 (see Recent and Current Finances - Current Biennium).
+Effective July 1, 2005, the State sales and use tax rate is 5.5%.
+That rate was temporarily increased from 5.0% to 6.0% for the period July 1, 2003 through June 30, 2005 (see Recent and Current Finances - 2004-05 Biennium).
 The sales and use tax is levied uniformly across counties on retail sales of tangible personal property that are not specifically exempt.
 Retail sales include the rental and storage of tangible personal property, the rental of hotel rooms, and certain specified services including, but not limited to, repair and installation services, data processing, computer, and electronic information services, telecommunication and personal care services.